-The objectives of the Company's investment policy are to preserve principal, achieve liquidity requirements and safeguard invested funds.
-Shortterm investments consist of U.S. government securities and U.S. government agency securities.
-The Company has classified these investments as availablefor-sale securities, as the sale of such investments may be required prior to maturity to implement management strategies, and therefore has classified all investments with maturity dates beyond three months at the date of purchase as current assets in the accompanying unaudited condensed consolidated balance sheets.
+The objectives of the Company's investment policy are to preserve principal, meet the Company's liquidity requirements and safeguard invested funds.
+Short-term investments consist of U.S. government securities and U.S. government agency securities.
+The Company has classified these investments as available-for-sale securities, as the sale of such investments may be required prior to maturity to implement management strategies, and therefore has classified all investments with maturity dates beyond three months at the date of purchase as current assets in the accompanying unaudited condensed consolidated balance sheets.
 Any premium or discount arising at purchase is amortized and/or accreted to interest income as an adjustment to yield using the straight-line method over the life of the instrument.
+The amortized cost of available-for-sale securities is adjusted for amortization of premiums and accretion of discounts to maturity.
 Investments are reported at their estimated fair value.
 Unrealized gains and losses are included in accumulated other comprehensive loss as a component of stockholders' equity until realized.

-The following is a summary of short-term investments, which were classified as available-for-sale securities as of June 30, 2023:
+The following is a summary of short-term investments, which were classified as available-for-sale securities as of March 31, 2024 and December 31, 2023 (in thousands):

-June 30, 2023 Amo rtized Cost Fair Value U.S. government securities \$ 17,642 \$ 17,642 U.S. government agency securities 12,789 \$ 12,789 Total short-term investments \$ 30,431 \$ 30,431
+March 3 4 Decembe r 31, 2 023 Amortized Cost Fair Value Am ortized Cost Fair Value U.S. government securities \$ 20,441 \$ 20,441 \$ 33,213 \$ 33,213 U.S. government agency securities 16,766 16,766 13,277 13,277 Total short-term investments \$ 37,207 \$ 37,207 \$ 46,490 \$ 46,490

-There were no short-term investments as of December 31, 2022.
 All of the Company's available-for-sale securities have a stated maturity of less than one year.

 Note 5.
-Fair Value Measurements
+Fair Value Measurements (As Restated)